omec-project/sdcore-docs/overview/architecture.rst

 SD-Core as a Cloud Managed Service
 ==================================

-    * SD-Core is a flexible, agile, scalable and configurable dual-mode 4G/5G core network platform that builds upon and enhances ONF’s OMEC and free 5GC core network platforms to support LTE, 5G NSA and 5G SA services.
+    * SD-Core is a flexible, agile, scalable, and configurable dual-mode 4G/5G core network platform that builds upon and enhances ONF's OMEC and free5GC core network platforms to support LTE, 5G NSA, and 5G SA services.

-    * The SD-Core control plane provides the flexibility of simultaneous supports for 5G standalone, 5G non-standalone and 4G/LTE deployments.
+    * The SD-Core control plane provides the flexibility to simultaneously support 5G standalone, 5G non-standalone, and 4G/LTE deployments.

     * SD-Core provides a rich set of APIs to Runtime Operation Control (ROC).

-        * Operators can use these APIs to provision the subscribers in the mobile core and their associated access and connectivity policies.
+        * Operators can use these APIs to provision subscribers in the mobile core and their associated access and connectivity policies
-        * Control runtime configuration of network functions e.g. management of Network slices
+        * Control runtime configuration of network functions (e.g., management of network slices)
-        * ROC includes built-in adapters for SD-Core to translate its monitoring and configuration APIs to customer and operator portals as well as third-party applications with corresponding levels of abstraction.
-Third party applications can leverage telemetry data to create applications for closed loop control.
+        * ROC includes built-in adapters for SD-Core to translate its monitoring and configuration APIs to customer and operator portals as well as third-party applications
+        * Third-party applications can leverage telemetry data to create applications for closed-loop control

 .. image:: ../_static/images/SD-Core-Architecture.png
   :width: 700px